To err is human.

 Before everything, we collected basic information about the website and its traffic.
 For instance, on which application their site was running?
-The resource utilization patterns, the user behavior, and traffic and application trends.
+The resource utilization patterns, user behavior, and traffic and application trends.

-For instance, you see traffic to your website from 9 a.m to 12 p.m but does the 90% of the traffic hit your website from 9 a.m – 9.15 a.m?
+For instance, you see traffic to your website from 9 a.m to 12 p.m but does 90% of the traffic hit your website from 9 a.m – 9.15 a.m?
 Or is it spread across 3 hours?
 This is important to understand while choosing AWS instances.
-So we used Google Analytics and Daily traffic stats to evaluate what type of instances were needed.
+So we used Google Analytics and Daily traffic stats to evaluate what type of instances where needed.